Cubie87/cubie87.github.io/index.md

 I [have regrets](posts/s23bloat.md) using a Samsung S23.

-I'm a datahoarder, with a 16TB storage server running on TrueNAS Scale.
+I'm a datahoarder, with a 18TB storage server running on TrueNAS Scale (5x4TB raidz1 + 2x2TB mirror).

-I run a compute server which hosts [Pandora](posts/pandora.md), PiHole, a tailscale node, and occasionally minecraft servers.
+I run a compute server which hosts [Pandora](posts/pandora.md), PiHole, a Tailscale node, and occasionally minecraft servers.

 I've also written a very basic, poorly implemented, [Rocket Flight Computer](https://github.com/Cubie87/L2RocketSoftware) using the Arduino IDE on a Teensy board to log data for a Tripoli Level 2 Certification Flight.